 Wissary had, of a sudden, flown from the house, remembering a particular box of chocolates.
 Desander and the others were sociable in the living room.
 And the guest of honor, Des had whispered to Debra, was in his bedroom.

 “I think John likes the party, though.
 He’s just shy of small talk.”

 But isn’t that your trouble, Deb?
 Let other people flow, as Mom says.

 Today she was resolved to listen, to be interested in what interested Bridge.
 Not be angry he explained things to her, but take the explanation as a beginning…

 “…so they would take the ten acres as an easement, if your grandfather can agree at least to that.
 I mean, he keeps it woods, it almost can’t make any difference.
 The strip has to go parallel to the road, so the trees won’t need cutting.
 Probably.”

 “That’s good,” Debra said, neutrally.
 Because those bitches aren’t cutting our trees.

-(Wiss, on the phone: “He wants to walk around each little pot and see how it meshes with the every other little pot at every…what do you people say?…damn, I think.
+(Wiss, on the phone: “He wants to walk around each little pot to see how it meshes with the every other little pot at every…what do you people say?…damn, I think.
 At every damn angle.”)

-And their party arrangements, fussed over in secrecy, producing these amazing results.
+Next, for their party arrangements, fussed over in secrecy, producing these amazing results.